-SEP 24/26.
 Mars square or opposite Neptune bring fantasy and sport together.
 This is very much a chivalrous aspect and carries with it the romance of the high seas.
-Of course you might equally find yourself captive or captiv-ated by a rum-swilling Pirate too.
-This combination is extremely seductive, but with these hard aspects, are the danger of falling victim to sexual obsessions.The victim/saviour archetype is strong here too because these folk will love to fight for the underdog.
+Of course, you might equally find yourself captive or captiv-ated by a rum-swilling Pirate too.
+This combination is extremely seductive, but with these hard aspects, are the danger of falling victim to sexual obsessions.The victim/ savior archetype is strong here too because these folk will love to fight for the underdog.
 Falling in love with a drug addict is possible, as is the danger of becoming one..
-Neptune is poisons and Mars is a desire for those forbidden fruit.
+Neptune rules poisons and Mars is a desire for those forbidden fruits.
 Chasing the unattainable lover is another manifestation, as Mars loves the chase while Neptune tends towards unrequited and courtly love.

-Sex is also spiritualised with this aspect and an interest in tantra.
+Sex is also spiritualised with this aspect and an interest in Tantra.
 Of course the saying ‘Sex, and drugs and Rock ‘n Roll’ was made for this aspect.
-Glamour mixed with sport suit Mars square or opposition Neptune, since the tension means the native will really strive for the body beautiful.
+Glamour mixed with sports suit Mars square or opposition Neptune, since the tension means the native will really strive for the body beautiful.

 Mars/Neptune ~ Hard Aspects